Grace Hopper College: Artistic depictions of antebellum slavery

 Stained glass window panels in the college depicted images of slavery.
 One showed a black man in shackles kneeling before Calhoun.
 Temple University professor and co-founder of the Yale Black Alumni Network Chris Rabb advocated for that panel to be altered.
 The alterations replaced the black man with blank white pieces of glass.
-The university had plans to change some additional stained glass windows in the dining hall in 2016, but, before that was done, Corey Menafee, an African-American dishwasher who worked there, knocked out the pane that showed black slaves harvesting cotton in the fields, because, as he related, he no longer wanted to be subjected to seeing the "racist, very degrading" image at his place of work, but also added: "There's always better ways of doing things like that than just destroying things."
+The university had plans to change some additional stained glass windows in the dining hall in 2016, but, before that was done, Corey Menafee, an African American dishwasher who worked there, knocked out the pane that showed black slaves harvesting cotton in the fields, because, as he related, he no longer wanted to be subjected to seeing the "racist, very degrading" image at his place of work, but also added: "There's always better ways of doing things like that than just destroying things."
 Menafee was initially arrested on felony and misdemeanor charges.
 Yale chose not to press charges which were then dropped and, after initially accepting Menafee's resignation, rehired him to work at a different location.

 Calhoun's name has been tied up in larger controversies about the associations of the colleges with slavery.
 A 2001 report revealed that at least seven of the colleges' namesakes were slave owners.
 In 2009, a student group protested the connection by posting alternative names for slaveowner-named colleges near the college entrances.
-Commenting for the Wall Street Journal, Roger Kimball pointed out that Yale's namesake, Elihu Yale, was a slave trader, and questioned how Yale can defend the name of the university against similar moral arguments.
+Writing in the Wall Street Journal, Roger Kimball pointed out that Yale's namesake, Elihu Yale, was a slave trader, and questioned how Yale could defend the name of the university against similar moral arguments.

 Renaming

 Partly because of the controversy surrounding the 2016 decision not to rename Calhoun College, Yale put in place a policy on the potential renaming of buildings and other institutions around the university.
 One of the first items of business the consequent task force addressed was the renaming of Calhoun College, and in February 2017 it recommended to the Yale Corporation that the college's name be changed.
-The Corporation accepted that recommendation, and voted at its February 2017 meeting to change the name of Calhoun to Grace Hopper College, effective July 1, 2017.
+The corporation accepted that recommendation, and voted at its February 2017 meeting to change the name of Calhoun to Grace Hopper College, effective July 1, 2017.

-The college's new namesake has a tie to Yale, having received her Ph.D. from there under the direction of Øystein Ore in 1934.
+The college's new namesake has a tie to Yale, having received her PhD from there under the direction of Øystein Ore in 1934.

 The college's new arms, designed in 2017, were intended to represent Admiral Hopper's history, as well as to create a tie to the college's past.
 The heraldic dolphin represents both leadership and Hopper's career in the United States Navy.
 The rectangles and circles represent her contributions to mathematics and computer science.
 The scalloped (engrailed) bar is evocative of waves—and also incorporates a design element of the Calhoun College arms, which featured an engrailed saltire.